yuanhui360/CPP-Programming-on-Linux/README.md

-This Git Repostry is for testing and Learning purpose.
-Programs under this reposary are example of YouTube Channel C++ programming on Linux.
+This GitHub Repostry is for testing and Learning purpose.
+Programs under this reposary are examples of YouTube Channel C++ programming on Linux.

 Link: https://www.youtube.com/playlist?list=PLkEldc5soqvRcoiSViztJy9dlwYoV8S2t